Arwindhraj/Arwindhraj/README.md

 ##  Experience

 - **Student at SREC:** Pursuing a degree in Artificial Intelligence and Data Science
+- **Intern at Bimetal Bearings:** Working on impactful projects involving computer vision and contributing to real-world applications in the industry.
-- **LinkedIn:** [View my profile](https://www.linkedin.com/in/arwindh-raj-0155b621a/) for detailed experience and projects
+- **LinkedIn:** [View my profile](https://www.linkedin.com/in/arwindh-raj-0155b621a/) for detailed experience

-##  Contact Me

-(Add links to your social media, email, or other relevant platforms)

 ##  Learning and Growing